aklivity/zilla/examples/http.kafka.async/README.md

 ...
 ```
 Use the returned location to attempt to verify completion of the asynchronous request within `60 seconds`.
-Note that the response will not return until you complete the following step.
+Note that the response will not return until you complete the following step to produce the response with `kcat`.
 ```bash
 $ curl -v \
        "http://localhost:8080/items/5cf7a1d5-3772-49ef-86e7-ba6f2c7d7d07;1" \